franciscoengenheiro/desktop-checkers-app/README.md

 Because the game was designed to be played solely online, it won't work correctly without a consistent internet connection.
 If a connection to the database could not be established, a dialog window, as seen in the above picture, will appear to alert for this issue.

-## Application Structure
-In the repository root, access <code>src/main/kotlin</code> where you can find the application structure which is divided in 5 major modules:
-- **Checkers** - includes modules that are mainly exclusive to the *Checkers* game context.
-  - **model** - includes all types used to construct the game logic.
-  - **storage** - includes a serializer specific of this game implementation along with the *MongoDB* access.
-  - **ui** - includes both *console* (cmd) and *compose* UI implementations.
-- **Composables** - includes all major generic composables used in the application.
-- **Encryption** - includes the decrypt function but not the encrypt function as it's content was not considered relevant.
-- **File** - composes of all interfaces and classes that provides access to file operations such as read and write.
-- **Storage** - includes all the interfaces and classes that allow the usage of different types of storage.

 ## Known bugs
 ### #1 - Menu option disappears
 <img alt="Menu Option" src="src/main/resources/report/bug-1.png" width="400">